billpg/HashBack/README.md

 #### 400 Response property `IncidentID`

 If the response includes this property, the value will be a UUID that the service used to record the error.
-This may be used for an administrator to retrive logging from the request in order to investigate issues without including information that might constitute revealing privileged information to an unauthenticated agent.
+This may be used for an administrator to retrieve logging from the request in order to investigate issues without including information that might constitute revealing privileged information to an unauthenticated agent.

 If used, the value must be a valid UUID using ASCII hex digits (capitals or lower case) and hyphen separators in their standard location.
 The UUID value must not use any delimiters other than those used by JSON.